 losses, play the lowest stakes machines you're comfortable

 with.
-If you want a better chance of winning even if it means
+If you want a better chance of winning even if it

 losing more money, play the higher denomination machines.

 Most of the return on a typical slot comes from the small pays, not from the jackpot.
 In fact, the jackpot usually comprises less than 2% of the total payback.
 The exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the total return.
 Here's what portion of the total payback is comprised of the jackpot:

 Casinos rarely disclose the paybacks on their machines.
 I don't know what they're so scared of, because that knowledge doesn't put the odds in the players' favor.
 I could see why the casinos with the lousy odds wouldn't advertise them, but why don't the casinos with the good odds trumpet them up and down the street?
 It's a mystery.

 The only casino I know in Vegas which advertises a specific